 Christ Church Cathedral has a long-standing and active music program, which serves both our worship congregations and the Hartford community at large.
 Quality instruments, accomplished and dedicated musicians, and an historic worship space with ideal acoustics encourage congregational participation in our worship.
 The music program’s mission and purpose is to facilitate and help lead the congregation to worship in the Anglican tradition.

 Founded in 1884 as a men and boys choir, the Cathedral Choir has grown to include girls' and adult women’s voices as well.
 The Cathedral Choir sings nearly every Sunday and for special liturgies from September to June.
 We sing a widely varied repertoire ranging from plainchant up to 21st century composers, with a special emphasis on music of the Tudor era and Anglican Chant.
-If you are interested in becoming a member of the Cathedral Choir, please contact the Interim Music Director, Thomas Whitestone.
+If you are interested in becoming a member of the Cathedral Choir, please contact the Music Director, Marianne Vogel.

 Christ Church Cathedral is one of the longest-standing members of RSCM in America.
 We use RSCM materials and methods in the training of both our children and adult choristers.